alvinhochun/mingw-w64-cppwinrt/README.md

 C++/WinRT was made with MSVC in mind, but a series of changes to make it compatible with GCC and Clang (also libstdc++ and libc++ respectively) has been merged upstream, making it usable with various MinGW-w64 toolchains (with some limitations).
 This is a collection of documentation and example code intended to help you understand how to use this binding with a MinGW-w64 toolchain.

+If you want to see how C++/WinRT works within Visual Studio, I attempted to document it [in a separate file](docs/how-its-done-in-visual-studio.md).

 > **Note:** If you are using MSVC and Visual Studio, please use the [official NuGet package][nuget] instead.

 > ⚠️ **Warning: The information here is work in progress and experimental.**